 The Section of Dermatology provides clinical services for the diagnostic evaluation of skin cancer and interdisciplinary management of various diseases affecting skin and connective tissues.
-The Dermatology clinic is only open every Wednesday.
-Therefore, patients with skin cancer will be sent to another tertiary care hospital, such as Nagoya University Hospital for the treatment.
+The Dermatology clinic was open every Wednesday until September and is open every weekday except Monday since October 2015.
+Patients with skin cancer are treated in close collaboration with tertiary care hospitals, such as Nagoya University Hospital.